The Broken Melody (1929 film)

-The Broken Melody is a 1929 British romance film directed by Fred Paul and starring Georges Galli, Andrée Sacré and Enid Stamp-Taylor.
-It was originally made as a silent film, with sound added later.
+The Broken Melody is a sound 1929 British romance film directed by Fred Paul and starring Georges Galli, Andrée Sacré and Enid Stamp-Taylor.
+While the film has no audible dialog, it features a synchronized musical score, singing and sound effects on the soundtrack.
 The film was shot at Cricklewood Studios and distributed by Paramount Pictures.
 It was based on a play by Herbert Keith and James Leader.
 An exiled Prince living in Paris, begins a daliance with an opera singer before returning to his wife.